 Should Christians file for Bankruptcy?
 As a Christian, I had to wrestle with this issue before deciding to take on my very first bankruptcy case back in 2004.
-I prayed and researched this issue and found the What the Bible has to say about Bankruptcyfollowing scripture:
+I prayed and researched this issue and found what the Bible has to say about bankruptcy in the following scripture:

 At the end of every seven years you must cancel debts.
 This is how it is to be done: Every creditor shall cancel the loan he has made to his fellow Israelite.
 He shall not require payment from his fellow Israelite or brother, because the Lord’s time for canceling debts has been proclaimed.
 You may require payment from a foreigner, but you must cancel any debt your brother owes you.
 However, there should be no poor among you, for in the land the Lord your God is giving you to possess as your inheritance, he will richly bless you, if only you fully obey the Lord your God and are careful to follow all these commands I am giving you today.
 For the Lord your God will bless you as he has promised, and you will lend to many nations but will borrow from none.
 You will rule over many nations but none will rule over you.